robloo/SymbolIconManager/Docs/IconMapping.md

  1. Font Mapping Files
     * These files contain the mapping information necessary to re-build the font from other, open-source icon sets such as those found in *Fluent UI System*.
 	* These mapping files prioritize glyph match quality regardless of the metaphor.
-How an icon is visually appears to the user should be as close as possible.
-This ensures a constructed font is visually as similar as possible to the original.
-The glyphs visible to the user should match a given design language.
+An icon's appearance to the user should be as close as possible between source and destination.
+This ensures a constructed font is visually similar to the original.
+In other words, the glyphs visible to the user should match a given design language.
 	* It is common to mix-and-match source icons from different icon sets when necessary.
     * Font mapping files are named with a single font name such as `SegoeFluent.json`.
  2. Icon Set Mapping Files
     * These files contain the mapping information necessary to translate an icon from one icon set to another.
     * These mapping files prioritize metaphor match quality over glyph quality (opposite of above).
 It is up to heuristics to decide to use the glyph or try another icon set with a better match.
 Why is this done?
 Icon set mappings are used to remap symbol icons from one design language to another.
 In terms of user-interface, we want the symbols visible to the user to match a given design language.
 The link between design languages is metaphor, not glyph.
     * **ONLY includes a single source and destination icon set**.
 Do NOT mix and match icon set families in these files.
-The exception to this is for icon sets in the same family such as *Fluent UI System* regular/filled.
-This allows for algorithms to build mappings automatically using heuristics to determine fallback icons when certain icon sets are missing.
-These can also be automatically chained together to map icons between two icon sets that don't have their own file.
+Different icon sets in the same family such as *Fluent UI System* regular/filled are allowed.
+This requirement allows algorithms to build mappings automatically using heuristics to determine fallback icons when certain icon sets are missing.
+These mappings can also be automatically chained together to map icons between two icon sets that don't have their own maping file pair.
     * These files are named similar to `FluentUISystemToSegoeMDL2Assets.json` indicating the two icon sets.
 Source and destination is a bit arbitrary but the first icon set name is the source, second is destination.

 ## Adding/Editing a Mapping